makrai/notes/levai19-inflection-vector-mszny.md

 # 3 The statistics of grammatically defined clusters 251

-* Visualizing high-dimensional data is a difficult exercise [13] Grinstein, G., Trutschl, M., Cvek, U.: High-dimensional visualizations Visual Data Mining Workshop, KDD 2, 120.
+* Visualizing high-dimensional data is a difficult exercise [13] Grinstein, G., Trutschl, M., Cvek, U.:
+  High-dimensional visualizations
+  Visual Data Mining Workshop, KDD 2, 120.
 (2002)
-* We ... use principal component analysis
+* We use principal component analysis
-  * Plotting a sample of 1000 vectors from the spherical projection of the first 3 principal components of some clusters of word vectors yielded Fig 4, which makes clear we have 3 clusters each restricted to a dominant orthant.
+  * fig 4: Plotting a sample of 1000 vectors from the spherical projection of the first 3 principal components of some clusters of word vectors
+    * we have 3 clusters each restricted to a dominant orthant.
 What we need to verify is that this phenomenon persists in the whole 200-dimensional space
 * comparing the standard deviations and the entropy of the clusters.
 If a
   * mit ért egy klaszter std-je és entrópiája alatt?